-It is strongly advised that you seek legal advice if the family law matter is complex (e.g. if there are disagreements about the care of the children or the division of property).
-When your relationship has broken down, it can be extremely difficult to deal with your ex-partner in a court setting, particularly if they have legal representation and you do not.
+It is strongly advised that you seek legal advice if the family law matter is complex (e.g. if there are disagreements about the care of children or the division of property, and where family violence has occurred).

 If you can’t afford to hire a lawyer, contact your nearest community legal centre (search at: www.fclc.org.au/find_a_community_legal_centre) and/or call VLA’s legal helpline (tel: 1300 792 387) to see what free legal advice you can receive.
 However, note that obtaining free full legal representation in family law matters is limited in Victoria, and is not usually available in matters solely concerning property disputes.

 VLA publishes detailed resources for self-represented parties in family law cases; these are available online at www.legalaid.vic.gov.au.